Extension codestart

 metadata:

-title: RESTEasy JAX-RS example
+title: RESTEasy Jakarta REST example

 description: Rest is easy peasy with this Hello World RESTEasy resource.